 Above: It’s best to clip the lead to a walking-harness.

 Is it okay for me let my recovering dog out into the garden for a toilet-break?

 No, it is generally not okay to allow a recovering dog go off-lead in the garden.
-If you have been told to put your dog on “crate rest“, or to do “lead exercise only”, then this means that he or she should not be allowed to roam free in the garden.
+If you have been told to put your dog on crate rest, or to do ‘lead exercise only’, then this means that they should not be allowed to roam free in the garden.
 Moving around off-lead in the garden may well cause your dog either to put too much weight on their affected leg, or to rush around on the other three legs, both of which can cause problems.
 There is also a chance that your dog may run or jump, e.g. if they see a bird, squirrel or cat, and this could be disastrous.
-Do therefore go outside with your dog on the lead, even for toilet breaks.
+Do go outside with your dog on the lead, even for toilet breaks.